How CDFIs Expand Economic Opportunities in Underserved Communities

 I think a good example of that would be some of the work that we have done across the country, around developing strategies that really help build healthy communities.
 And you talked a little bit about kind of our four strategic pillars around equitable communities to have access to quality schools, quality and affordable housing, and options for healthcare and healthy food.

 In terms of capital, we get our capital from a variety of sources.
-Primarily, we get our capital from; we both raise both debt and equity, and because we’re a nonprofit equity translates into grants from really a few key sources; large financial institutions and banks.
+Primarily, we get our capital from; we both raise both debt and equity, and because we’re nonprofit equity translates into grants from really a few key sources; large financial institutions and banks.
 Larger financial institutions would be pension funds and banks, foundations, government, from the federal government and state government, and also from individuals, and we do that effectively.

 And that gets to your other comment question around looking at risk and return and impact.
-We are able to combine those sources to provide solutions that work for the community, that imbed most of the benefit of the work that we do into communities, while also encouraging private investment into those communities as well.
+We are able to combine those sources to provide solutions that work for the community, that embed most of the benefit of the work that we do into communities, while also encouraging private investment into those communities as well.

 And so, we evaluate risk and return much like all of our traditional financial services organizations would, but we also look at impact.
 And impact is kind of our reason for being, and so that really is one of the primary ways that we look at the transaction.
 We look at it holistically, but we tend and can take more risk because impact is first and foremost.

 I think it’s also important to say from our return perspective that we are profitable but we’re not profit maximizing.
-So, that allows us a good amount of flexibility to be able to really push for impact and ensure that we’re imbedding the right benefits and the right controls in place in the community.
+So, that allows us a good amount of flexibility to be able to really push for impact and ensure that we’re embedding the right benefits and the right controls in place in the community.

 Dawn Carpenter: Well, that’s a whole lot to accomplish.
 What type of skills do your bankers have to have to do this work?
 It sounds like you almost have to be magical storytellers.